KRRUg/KLMS/SETUP.md

  * Node.js 19
  * [Yarn v1](https://classic.yarnpkg.com/lang/en/docs/install/)

-For development, no Apache webserver is required.
-See [development setup](Development Setup) below.
+For development, no Apache webserver is required (see below).

 ## Production Setup
 Assuming you have a running and configured Apache webserver with PHP 8.1 and PostgreSQL database.